mumblingdrunkard/mscs-thesis/src/methodology-and-results/index.typ

 Although the directory is called "benchmarks", they are not actually _performance benchmarks_, but we have used them for rudimentary verification and performance testing.

 The nice thing about these programs is that they include testing of the outputs, meaning if they pass, we can be more confident that the behaviour of the core is unchanged.
+The downside of these benchmarks is that they are not intended to measure performance and the results we se here may not be representative of real programs, making it close to pointless to discuss metrics like mean speedup.

+The programs themselves are given short descriptions in their source code, a summary of which follows here @bib:riscv-tests.
+- *vvadd* adds elements of two vectors and stores the results in a third vector,
+- *median* calculates the median of each group of three elements in a vector,
+- *rsort* is a sorting program,
+- *spmv* performs multiplication on sparse matrices,
+- *multiply* is similar to *vvadd*, but uses multiplication instead of addition,
+- *qsort* is another sorting program,
+- *dhrystone* is the classic dhrystone synthetic benchmark @bib:dhrystone, and
+- *towers* solves the classic towers of hanoi puzzle using a recursive algorithm.

+All of these programs run in "bare-metal" mode, meaning there is no virtual memory.
+Virtual memory might change results by needing to deal with things like TLB misses and

 == Evaluating Predictor Performance